 “Any discussion on privacy must be grounded in the broader topic of digital ethics and the trust of your customers, constituents and employees.
 While privacy and security are foundational components in building trust, trust is actually about more than just these components,” said Mr. Cearley.
 “Trust is the acceptance of the truth of a statement without evidence or investigation.
 Ultimately an organization’s position on privacy must be driven by its broader position on ethics and trust.
 Shifting from privacy to ethics moves the conversation beyond ‘are we compliant’ toward ‘are we doing the right thing.’”

 This represents an important moment for privacy.
 Public and private sector markets along with the news media tend to gravitate around Gartner trends.
 The big question now: how will vendors, enterprises and government agencies adjust to an environment where privacy is becoming paramount?
 Dtex has heeded the call.
-You can read more about our advances in privacy at: Dtex Systems Patent Shows that Company is Only User Behavior Intelligence Provider Delivering Insider Threat Detection with Maximum Protection for Employee Privacy; and, Dtex Systems Delivers Scalable and Enhanced Insider Threat Detection with New Platform Capabilities and Innovations
+You can read more about our advances in privacy at: Dtex Systems Patent Shows that Company is Only Enterprise User Intelligence Provider Delivering Insider Threat Detection with Maximum Protection for Employee Privacy; and, Dtex Systems Delivers Scalable and Enhanced Insider Threat Detection with New Platform Capabilities and Innovations

 Treasury Official Makes Costly Withdraw